wp-plugins/relevanssi/readme.txt

 * Fixed a bug that caused Cyrillic searches in the log to get corrupted.
 * Punctuation removal function is now triggered with a filter call and can thus be replaced.
 * Google Adsense caused double hits to the user search logs.
 That's now fixed thanks to Justin Klein.
 * User search log is available to user with `edit_post` capabilities (editor role).
-There's also an option to remove Relevanssi branding from the user search logs.
 Thanks to John Blackbourn.
 * A proper database collation is now set.
 Thanks to John Blackbourn.
 * UI looks better.
 Thanks to John Blackbourn.
 * Lots of small fixes here and there.